 - Safflower oil (again, most likely GMO).

 - Dairy (unless it’s raw milk) is pro-inflammatory, often inflames the gut and inhibits the body from absorbing nutrients properly.
 Horrible for those who are lactose intolerant.
 Children who suffer from eczema, chronic runny nose, recurrent ear infections often consume a lot of dairy.

 - Canola oil increases amyloid plaque build-up in the brain.
 It can make memory loss in Alzheimer’s patients worse.

-- In animal studies, soy protein isolate has been linked to allergies, thyroid problems.
+- Soy protein isolate has been linked to allergies, thyroid problems.
 Soy is a known endocrine disruptor!

 - Natural Flavor is highly processed and often MSG-forming and not meant for nutrition according to the FDA.